Sergio Rodrigues (architect)

-Sergio Roberto Santos Rodrigues (September 22, 1927 – September 1, 2014) was a Brazilian carioca architect and designer.
-Along with Joaquim Tenreiro and José Zanine Caldas, Rodrigues was the pioneer to transform the Brazilian design in industrial design and make it known worldwide.
+Sergio Roberto Santos Rodrigues (September 22, 1927 – September 1, 2014) was a Brazilian Carioca architect and furniture designer.
+Along with Joaquim Tenreiro and José Zanine Caldas, Rodrigues was a pioneer of Brazilian industrial design and played a key role in introducing it to international audiences.
+He studied at the Faculdade Nacional de Arquitetura da Universidade do Brasil in Rio de Janeiro, enrolling in 1947 and graduating in 1951.